-SUBARU ELECTRIC CAR STRATEGY
+SUBARU ELECTRIC VEHICLES

 wattEV2buy explores the Subaru electric car strategy, Subaru EV models, news, and sales as it vies for a position in the fast-growing EV market.